gndrmnn/nodepool/doc/source/operation.rst

    Number of nodes with a specific label in a specific state.
 See :ref:`nodepool.nodes <nodepool_nodes>` for a list of possible states.

+.. zuul:stat:: nodepool.tenant_limits.<tenant>.<limit>
+   :type: guage

+   The currently configured resource limits of a tenant.

+   limit can be:

+   * cores
+   * instances
+   * ram

 Provider Metrics
 ^^^^^^^^^^^^^^^^